Why do I owe taxes as a non-resident?

 If I decide to file a tax return, how do I make the payment of the taxes owing?

-If you still have a Canadian account, it’s easy and you can make a payment via online banking.
+• If you still have a Canadian bank account, you can make a payment via online banking. > instructions here <

-If you no longer have a Canadian account, there is a third-party provider where you can pay by credit card.
-PaySimply is recommended by the CRA for tax payments.
-The provider charges a small processing fee.
+• PaySimply is recommended by the CRA for tax payments.
+Please note that the provider charges a small processing fee.

 What if I cannot pay the total amount because it is very high?